 Reaching ‘the others’ through streaming

-TicketCo TV enables Riksscenen to reach wider than they normally do with their events, and to engage with ‘the others’.
+TicketCo Media Services enables Riksscenen to reach wider than they normally do with their events, and to engage with ‘the others’.
 That should be every institution’s ambition, according to the national Norwegian venue for folk music and folk dance.

 “We started streaming after the first lockdown in March, and the first platforms we used were Facebook and YouTube.
 That gave us remarkable ratings, but we also experienced a thing or two that was not that pleasant,” said Head of Information at Riksscenen, Fredrik Falch.